 The first evidence of comfrey use dates back to at least 400 BC; experts believe the Greeks and Romans used the comfrey leaves to treat wounds and respiratory ailments.
 Studies indicate comfrey’s first mention was in an ancient literary work entitled Naturalis Historiœ, or Natural History, published in 77 AD.
 Written by Roman philosopher Pliny The Elder, the book includes details on utilizing specific parts of the comfrey plant in treating several conditions like bruising and sprains.

 Comfrey remained a popular medicinal herb long after the fall of the Roman Empire and has made many appearances in guides, books, and informational packets created by herbalists, physicians, and naturalists.
 In the Middle Ages, comfrey became a popular choice for the treatment of gout and rheumatism.
-Lower class and poor individuals often opted for comfrey as a more affordable alternative to the expensive herbal remedies prescribed by doctors at the time.
+Lower-class and poor individuals often opted for comfrey as a more affordable alternative to the expensive herbal, skincare remedies prescribed by doctors at the time.

-Eventually, comfrey became a somewhat-common dinner table staple during the late 17th century.
-Later, transforming into a crop grown as feed for cattle and as a natural fertilizer used to supplement infertile soil.
+Eventually, comfrey became a somewhat common dinner table staple during the late 17th century.
+Later, transforming into a crop grown as feed for cattle and as a natural fertilizer used to supplement infertile soil as regenerative farming techniques.
 In the mid-20th century, scientists began performing more intensive testing on the common comfrey plant.
 The specialists ultimately discovered the roots and leaves contain unsaturated pyrrolizidine alkaloids (PAs).
 Unsaturated PAs may hold toxicity at certain levels and in different variations.
 While PAs may produce toxicity, the small amounts of PAs present in regular doses of comfrey are typically safe and result in no adverse side effects.

 Still, a popular medicinal herb today, individuals use comfrey to treat a wide range of conditions, ultimately reducing the symptoms of certain illnesses and ailments.
 Comfrey is often recognized as an ideal choice for topical use.
 Some of the commonly reported effects and benefits of using comfrey include: